 The Barwon Heads Football and Netball Club uses Hamer Oval within the Barwon Heads Caravan Park and does not have a permanent presence in the park but uses the R.T.
-Fuller Oval for junior footy games and training during winter.
+Fuller Oval for junior and women's footy games and training during winter.